 Especially for those in the early or intermediate stages of dementia, dementia care offers therapy in group settings.
 This provides opportunities for peer socialization and interaction throughout the day.
 From mealtimes to music therapy, from exercise class to cooking club, dementia care residents spend time with friends and peers in the same stage of life.

 As dementia progresses, group activities may become more stressful or difficult.
 For these residents, social stimulation moves to their private apartment.
 Once again, the conversations that we have with families and residents when they first move in come into play.
 Socialization for these residents involves one-on-one conversations and reminiscences guided by a trained caregiver.

 A Safe, Beautiful Environment

-The final element of a research-based therapeutic memory care residence is its physical design.
+The final element of a research-based therapeutic dementia care residence is its physical design.
 Dementia often leads to high-risk wandering.
 Memory care buildings are designed to be secure, free of trip hazards, and easy to navigate without getting lost.
 Everything, from the artwork on the walls to the color of the paint and upholstery is chosen based on its therapeutic value.

-A well-designed memory care residence provides a feeling of independence and freedom without visible restriction, combined with the peace of mind that comes from thoughtful security and safety design.
+A well-designed dementia care residence provides a feeling of independence and freedom without visible restriction, combined with the peace of mind that comes from thoughtful security and safety design.
 The end result is residents who are not only safe but who continue to enjoy the sense of respect and autonomy that they desire.

-Are you interested in learning more about memory care at New Haven Assisted Living?
+Are you interested in learning more about dementia care at New Haven Assisted Living?
 Click here to schedule a virtual tour and see for yourself how these principles are put into action in our state-of-the-art therapeutic residences.

-Does your mom or dad need memory care?
+Does your mom or dad need dementia care?
 Are you looking for caregiver support or respite services?
 We can help.
 Click here to contact us today and speak with an expert about where to go from here.